 - Implementing improvements based on lessons learned

 - Coordinating communications during recovery activities

-The 5 Functions in NIST CSF serve as the broadest starting point in completing an assessment of your cybersecurity program’s maturity.
+The 5 Functions serve as the broadest starting point in completing an assessment of your cybersecurity program’s NIST CSF maturity levels.
 The Axio360 platform integrates the NIST CSF into its Cyber Program Assessment, Planning, and Management functionality.

-Through Axio360 the NIST CSF can be used to:
+Through Axio360 the NIST CSF implementation planning tool can be used to:

 - Manage and improve the health of your cyber program, with company-wide transparency.

-- Benchmark your cybersecurity program to see how well it stacks up to peers.
+- Benchmark your cybersecurity program to see how well it stacks up to its peers.

 - Create and manage a target profile and workplan for improvement.